 - The amount of memory and system resources

 - User name in the format DOMAINNAME\USERNAME (only present if the computer is configured to log into a domain)

 - Boot device (if multiple devices are present on the computer)

 - The path to the Page file

 - Hardware Resources category

 - And many more things!

-You can save it as an .nfo file, which can be opened with System Information or simply as a text file.
+You can generate a System Diagnostics report and save it as a .nfo file, which can be opened with System Information or simply as a text file.

 You might just want to also check out our Windows Event Viewer Plus.